xbeat/Machine-Learning/README.md

 Loss and cost functions are fundamental concepts in machine learning, guiding the learning process of algorithms.
 While often used interchangeably, they have subtle differences.
 Loss functions typically measure the error for a single training example, while cost functions aggregate the loss over the entire training dataset.
 Understanding these functions is crucial for developing effective machine learning models.

+## When Gradient Boosting Isn't the Best for Tabular Data

+Linear Relationships in Tabular Data

+Understanding when linear models outperform gradient boosting requires analyzing feature-target relationships through correlation analysis and visualizations.
+Linear regression provides interpretable coefficients and faster training when relationships are predominantly linear.

 ## Regularization in Deep Learning Intuition and Mathematics

 Understanding Regularization Mathematics